thzidaan/thzidaan.github.io/README.md

 **Note -** When hosting markdown files on GitHub Pages, it's important to use [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll
-Use Jekyll to easily customize your website.
-Multiple themes are available for you to choose from or you can simply add a `_config.yml` file in your repository containing a simple jekyll theme.
+Jekyll is a website generator that creates static pages.
+It creates a static website using text written in your choice markup language and design.
+You can change the style and feel of the site, as well as the URLs and data displayed on the page.
+Multiple themes are available for you to choose from or you can simply add a `_config.yml` file in your repository containing a simple jekyll theme as shown below.

 In `_config.yml`
 ```